AlexRobson/ReinforcementLearning/README.md

 # ReinforcementLearning
-Originally a repo to explore the exercises and material in ReinforcementLearning: An Introduction [Sutton &amp; Barto], however it is now really a repo to attempt to 'solve' the environments in OpenAI gym.
+A repo to attempt to solve the environments in OpenAI gym using different algorithms, using the exercises and material in ReinforcementLearning: An Introduction [Sutton &amp; Barto]

 # Useful Links: